rokris/fibaro-mcp-server/CAMERA_ANALYSIS.md

 ```
 User: "Check the entrance camera for any visitors"
-AI: [Fetches snapshot from camera 341, analyzes with Ollama]
+Copilot: [Fetches snapshot from camera 341, analyzes with Ollama]
          "Camera Analysis shows the entrance area with good lighting.
          No people visible.
 The path is clear with some landscaping
          visible on both sides..."
 ```

 ### Example 2: Weather assessment

 ```
 User: "What's the weather like according to the garden camera?"
-AI: [Analyzes camera 342]
+Copilot: [Analyzes camera 342]
          "The image shows an overcast November day with gray skies.
          Autumn foliage is visible with reddish-brown bushes.
 No
          precipitation visible.
 Temperature appears cool based on
          the lighting conditions..."
 ```

 ### Example 3: Security check

 ```
 User: "Check all cameras for any unusual activity"
-AI: [Analyzes all camera devices sequentially]
+Copilot: [Analyzes all camera devices sequentially]
          "Camera 87 (Garage): Normal, no activity detected...
           Camera 176 (Terrace): Clear view, no movement...
           Camera 341 (Entrance): Pathway clear, no visitors...
           Camera 342 (Garden): Peaceful scene, no unusual activity..."
 ```

 ## Troubleshooting